 - Something to eat (energy bars, soups, cookies…)

-- Something to keep you warm (cozy blanket, sleeping bag, or an Emergency Sleeping Bag, Hand Warmers, and Toe Warmers.
+- Something to keep you warm (cozy blanket, sleeping bag, Hand Warmers, I prefer to use both Hot Hands and Hot Toes.
 You could use the Hand Warmers on your feet instead of the Toe Warmers, but they are a bit bulky and not too comfortable when walking.

 Don’t let your winter vacation in Yellowstone be ruined by taking the wrong gear.
-Be prepared, dress smart, and have the time of your life!
+Be prepared (make your winter packing checklist Yellowstone), dress smart, and have the time of your life!

 Have you visited Yellowstone in the winter?
 What gear did you take?
 Did we miss any must-have’s?
 Let us know in the comments below!